rudifa/30AutoLayoutBestPractices/README.md

 And also, I'd like to find somewhere a formal discussion of intrisic sizes  (of images, texts, anything else?), how these can vary and how it impacts the autolayout.

+For a practical exercise, I'm taking Paul's initial design of the Tip Calculator, laid out for iPhone 8.
+It has no autolayout constraints and therefore does not adapt to other screen sizes.

+Looking at the design, I see 4 vertical regions:
+- reception-icon (top view) region
+- percentages (10/15/20%) region
+- your-bill region
+- calculate-tip button region

+I'll try to assign to these regions respectively 30% 40%, 18% ans 12%, total 100% and no tip to add.

 ### Apple Xcode+IB peeves and wishes